janakanuwan/web-page-design/webpack-example-react-1/STEPS.md

 	);
 };

+// QUESTION:
-// QUESTION: How the data is passed to React component?
+// - How the data is passed to React component?
+// - Note the curly brackets and name of the data (i.e. data={{id: 4, concept: 'React 2'}} )
 ReactDOM.render(
   <TutorialInfo2 data={{id: 4, concept: 'React 2'}}/>,
   document.getElementById('container')